HackYourFuture-CPH/JavaScript/JavaScript2/Week4/homework.md

 • Create a new repository "hyf-javascript2".
 Also create a new folder "week1" inside this repository.
 • Upload your homework files inside the week4 folder and write a description for this “commit”.
 • Your hyf-javascript2/week4 should now contain the files of your homework.
-• Post the link on the slack channel
+• Post the link on the slack channel and in the Google Form
 ```